TheTypoMaster/gray.net.au/posts/2009/05/17/Safari_Growl_Apple_Mail_Crash-again.rst

 again (except Growl notifying me of new mail).
 I can live with that.

-So it's over to the Growl devs (who normally respond fairly quickly to this sort of thing) - FIX IT!!:-/
+So it's over to the Growl devs (who normally respond fairly quickly to this sort of thing) - FIX IT!! :-/